B'desh anti-terrorism tribunal sentences 5 to death for killing blogger Avijit Roy | Law-Order

-Judge Mojibur Rahman of Dhaka’s Anti-Terrorism Special Tribunal court sentenced five militants, including fugitive army major Sayed Ziaul Haq, to death in the Roy murder case, bdnews24 reported.
+Judge Mojibur Rahman of Dhaka’s Anti-Terrorism Special Tribunal court sentenced five militants, including fugitive army major Sayed Ziaul Haque, to death in the Roy murder case.

+''They will be hanged to death until they are dead,'' said Judge Rahman when four of the convicts appeared on the dock under heavy security.

 Another convict, Safiur Rahman Farabi, was jailed for life.